How to Use Advanced Search for Amazon to Find What You Want

 Using Advanced Search, I located it in seconds.

 This function is simple to find: just go to any department and look for “Advanced Search” in the navigation bar.
 You’ll notice that many categories don’t offer it (and depends on your region), but there’s a solution to that too, which we’ll cover later in this post.

-You can use it to find books, music, DVDs and Blu-rays, and video games primarily.
+You can use it to find books , music, DVDs and Blu-rays, and video games primarily.
+You can even use it to find books without knowing the title or author.
 Each iteration offers different search terms (ISBN numbers in Books, for instance), but do have a few uniting factors — namely, “Title”, “Keywords”, and “Sellers”.
 The latter lets you choose to filter results solely to Amazon and not third-parties.